 - Monitor member satisfaction with quality of care and services received from network physicians, providers, practitioners and delegates.

-Maintain a systematic approach to monitor, evaluate, improve and ensure provider and member access to utilization management services.
+Goal: Maintain a systematic approach to monitor, evaluate, improve and ensure provider and member access to utilization management services.

 - Assure that adequate resources are available to provide appropriate, accessible and timely health care services to all members according to evidence based rules.